Bobby Charlton: 1966 World Cup

 England drew the opening game of the tournament 0–0 with Uruguay.
 Charlton scored the first goal in the 2–0 win over Mexico.
-This was followed by an identical scoreline against France, allowing England to qualify for the quarter-finals where they defeated Argentina 1–0.
+This was followed by an identical scoreline against France, allowing England to qualify for the quarter-finals, where they defeated Argentina 1–0.
 The game was the only international match in which Charlton received a caution.

 They faced Portugal in the semi-finals.
 This turned out to be one of Charlton's most important games for England.
 Charlton opened the scoring with a crisp side-footed finish after a run by Roger Hunt had forced the Portuguese goalkeeper out of his net; his second was a sweetly struck shot after a run and pull-back from Geoff Hurst.
 Charlton and Hunt were now England's joint-highest scorers in the tournament with three each, and a final against West Germany beckoned.

 The final turned out to be one of Charlton's quieter days; he and a young Franz Beckenbauer effectively marked each other out of the game.
-England won 4–2 after extra time.
+England won 4–2 after extra time, with the scores tied at 2–2 after 90 minutes, and England lifted the World Cup trophy for the first time.

 Euro 1968

-Charlton's next England game was his 75th as England beat Northern Ireland; after two more appearances he became England's second most-capped player, behind the veteran Billy Wright, who was approaching his 100th match when Charlton was starting out and ended with 105 caps.
+Charlton's next England game was his 75th, as England beat Northern Ireland; after two more appearances he became England's second most-capped player, behind the veteran Billy Wright, who was approaching his 100th match when Charlton was starting out and ended with 105 caps.

 Weeks later he scored his 45th England goal in a friendly against Sweden, breaking the record of 44 set the previous year by Jimmy Greaves.
-He was then in the England team which made it to the semi-finals of the 1968 European Championships where they were knocked out by Yugoslavia in Florence.
+He was then in the England team which made it to the semi-finals of the 1968 European Championships, where they were knocked out by Yugoslavia in Florence.
 During the match Charlton struck a Yugoslav post.
 England defeated the Soviet Union 2–0 in the third place match.

 In 1969, Charlton was appointed an OBE for services to football.
 More milestones followed as he won his 100th England cap on 21 April 1970 against Northern Ireland, and was made captain by Ramsey for the occasion.
 Inevitably, he scored; this was his 48th goal for his country – his 49th and final goal followed a month later in a 4–0 win over Colombia during a warm-up tour for the 1970 World Cup, designed to get the players adapted to altitude conditions.
 Charlton's inevitable selection by Ramsey for the tournament made him the first – and still, to date, only – England player to feature in four World Cup squads.